ugsas/ugsas.github.io/_posts/2023-01-15-sgt_barnes.markdown

 I try to do yoga most days because I'm getting old.
 I'm 40 in a week so my body hurts more and more if I don’t do yoga.
 Yoga is an amazing thing to keep everything working as it should from a muscular point of view so I would massively advocate doing a stretching and strengthening programme.

 I attempt to do high volume training and so multiple working sets on a muscle group.
 About 20 working sets a week and going from strength all the way into hypertrophy within the same session.
 Strength exercises would be a much higher load with a lower number of repetitions between three and five, over multiple sets.
 Hypertrophy would be muscle building with eight to twelve repetitions and less rest.
-So strength for chest, for example, would be the bench press then I'd look at doing maybe cable flies or incline under pressure dumbbell presses.
+So strength for chest, for example, would be the bench press.
+Then I'd look at doing maybe cable flies or incline under pressure dumbbell presses.

 #### Do you have a quote to leave us with?